Redskins Sink Bucs Late, 24-22

 LAST WORD

-It's very difficult to win in the NFL, but the Redskins nearly let a big one get away this afternoon, sacrificing their second 15-point lead of the season.
+It's very difficult to win in the NFL and the Redskins nearly let a big one get away this afternoon, sacrificing their second 15-point lead of the season.
 The defense went from strong to porous in the fourth quarter, as the Buccaneers scored 16 unanswered for the lead.

 On the other hand, the Redskins put up points early and held on for the win, a testament to the character of the young players and veterans on the sidelines.
 Raymond James Stadium became a hostile environment late in the game, and the Redskins kept their poise when it counted.
 This was a big step forward from two weeks ago in St. Louis, and the Redskins get a great Litmus test next week with Atlanta.